6 KPIs Every Gaming Company Should Measure and Track

 #2: Build a cash flow projection that gets updated at least monthly

 Building a video gaming company usually involves taking bold moves and requires a high upfront cash investment.
-Founders and CEOs naturally develop optimistic cash flow projections, but it’s critical to drop the rose-colored glasses and rely on your financial data.
+Founders and CEOs naturally develop optimistic cash flow projections, but it’s critical to drop the rose-coloured glasses and rely on your financial data.

 An accountant can help build out this projection.
 By using your actual key metrics in your assumptions, you can plan for different future scenarios.